ese-varo/programming-ruby/readme.md

   - In general, a mixin that requires its own state is not a mixin--it should be written as a class.

+When we create our own classes, you can think of it as adding new types to the language.
+And when we subclass either a built-in class or our own class, we're creating a subtype.